raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 --- task ---

-+ Test the second condition by dragging the blocks (highlighted above) away from the main script in the Scratch project.
++ To test the second condition, drag the blocks (highlighted above) away from the main script in the Scratch project.

 + Run the program again.
-Does the **Tree** sprite just keep on growing?
+Does the **Tree** sprite keep growing?

-+ Now, drag the blocks back in to the script again.
++ Now, drag the blocks back into the script again.

 + Run the program to check your changes.
 --- /task ---